pgroon/vorox-page/about.md

 # About Vorox Audio

-My dad was a passionate blues musician and exposed me to a wide range of music from all over the world - At age 6, one of my favourite songs was [Brrrlak!](https://youtube.com/watch?v=VxkbipVwZv4) by Zap Mama - and also taught me active listening from a very early age.
-Spending time with him in his music-corner kindled a lasting fascination with recording equipment as well as sound in general.

 As an advocate for all things open source, my recording setup is based on linux and exclusively uses open source tools.
 Most of my work is done in [Ardour](https://ardour.org) with various plug-ins such as the [Helm Synthesizer](https://tytel.org/helm/), the [LSP-suite](https://lsp-plug.in), and [noise repellent](https://github.com/licianodato/noise-repellent/).

 I use linux and FOSS tools for auxilliary work as well.
 Notably, the Vorox logo was designed and realized in [Inkscape](https://inkscape.org).